Diffusion Models as Stochastic Quantization in Lattice Field Theory: Diffusion Models for Lattice Scalar Fields

 In addition, the Binder cumulant~\cite{Binder:1981zz} is a dimensionless quantity often used to identify phase transitions, defined as a ratio of moments of a distribution,

 It is sensitive to the shape of the distribution, i.e., the kurtosis of the order parameter, and is particularly useful for detecting and analyzing phase transitions in finite-size systems.

 In Fig.~\ref{fig:k021} we compare the distributions of the magnetization obtained independently from the trained DM and using HMC.
 Good consistency between the distributions is observed.
-To make this more quantitative we present in Table~\ref{tab:observables} the magnetization $\langle M\rangle$, two-point susceptibility $\chi_2$, and the Binder cumulant $U_L$ obtained using both the trained diffusion model and with HMC.
+To make this more quantitative we present in Table~\ref{tab:observables} the magnetization $\langle M\rangle$, two-point susceptibility $\chi_2$, and the Binder cumulant $U_L$ obtained using both the trained DM and with HMC.
 For the latter, expectation values are shown both for the training set and the testing set, with the former having a factor of five more configurations, which is reflected in the uncertainty.
-We conclude that the diffusion model is capable of accurately capturing the statistical properties of the system, as reflected by these observables, and is in good agreement with HMC, a well-established method for sampling from the target distribution.
-We note that no accept-reject step has been applied in the diffusion model.
+We conclude that the DM is capable of accurately capturing the statistical properties of the system, as reflected by these observables, and is in good agreement with HMC, a well-established method for sampling from the target distribution. {A study of the dependence on the size of the training set and the generated data set can be found in the Appendix~\ref{app:sta}.} We note that no accept-reject step has been applied in the DM.